Exercise physiology is important for people living with Parkinson’s.

 What do EPs do?

-Exercise physiologists are trained to design exercise programs tailored to your specific needs, goals, and preferences.
-These programs can help manage symptoms such as muscle stiffness, tremors, balance problems, and mobility difficulties.
+Accredited exercise physiologists are trained to design and develop exercise programs tailored to your symptoms, goals, and preferences.
+These individualised plans can help manage symptoms such as muscle stiffness, tremors, postural instability, and gait difficulties.
+By addressing these issues, AEPs can significantly improve your physical function, confidence and quality of life.

 Improved physical function